security-force-monitor/research-handbook/source/units_relations.rst

 .. admonition:: Example

     Many units of the Mexican Army sent personnel to serve as part of ``Operación Conjunta Chihuahua``, a joint task force which conducted operations in and around Ciudad Juárez in northern Mexico.
 While these personnel were serving as part of the operation they were part of the chain of command for that operation, and not their "home" unit which may have been across the country.
-Similarly, personnel of the "home" unit were not in a hierachical relation, or under the command of, ``Operación Conjunta Chihuahua``.
+Similarly, personnel of the "home" unit were not in a hierarchical relation, or under the command of, ``Operación Conjunta Chihuahua``.

 relation:related_unit:refs:assertion